webiik/webiik/src/readme.md

 ```

 ##Dependency injection
 Webiik uses Pimple as dependency injection container.
-So all services, functions etc. can inject dependencies the Pimple way.
+So all services, functions etc. inside container can inject dependencies the Pimple way.
 Webiik also provides automatic dependency injection into middlewares and route handlers.
 So you don't need to write dependencies manually.
 You can also use static methods `methodDI($object, Container $container)`, `commentDI($object, Container $container)` and `constructorDI($className, Container $container)` to inject dependencies from container to services.

 #### How to inject?
 At first add service(s) and value(s) you want to inject: